Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

     For information about securing Tomcat, see [Tomcat security considerations](https://tomcat.apache.org/tomcat-8.5-doc/security-howto.html).

-2. Copy the WAR file into your `<TOMCAT_HOME>/webapps` folder.
+2. Rename the WAR file from `transform-outlook-webapp-${version}.war` to `transform-outlook.war`.

-    You'll find the WAR file, `transform-outlook-webapp-1.0.0.war`, in the distribution zip.
+    You'll find the file, `transform-outlook-webapp-1.0.0.war`, in the distribution zip.

+3. Copy the WAR file into your `<TOMCAT_HOME>/webapps` folder.

+4. To enable ActiveMQ in the Outlook T-Engine, set the following URL property in `JAVA_OPTS`:

+    `-Dactivemq.url=${activemq.url}`

+5. To enable the shared file store in the Outlook T-Engine, set the following URL property in `JAVA_OPTS`:

+    `-DfileStoreUrl=${shared.file.store.url}`

-3. Start the Tomcat service.
+6. Start the Tomcat service.

-4. Test that the T-Engine is running:
+7. Test that the T-Engine is running:

     1. Open your browser and access `http(s)://${SERVER}:{PORT}/transform-outlook` to load the T-Engine test page.